samvv/input-daemon/README.md

 ===========

-InputDaemon is a service that runs as the `root` user and allows user-space applications to control input devices such as a mouse or a keyboard.
+InputDaemon is a service that runs as the `root` user and allows user-space applications to control input devices such as a mouse or a keyboard in a secure way.

 **Why?**